 (3) With the bulk of forces and activity of the Task Force concentrated in the DUC PHO area a forward command post was established in DUC PHO.
 The Commanding General, the G3, and the Artillery Officer moved to DUC PHO.
-Task Force OREGON Artillery established a Forward Fire Support Element co-located with the Task Force Forward Tactical Operations Center on 10 May 1967.
+Task Force OREGON Artillery established a Forward Fire Support Element co-located with the Task Force Forward Fire Support Element co-located with the Task Force Forward Tactical Operations Center on 10 May 1967.
 The Forward FSE consisted of two officers and two enlisted men who coordinated artillery matters and artillery aircraft in the DUC PHO area.

 (4) By 11 May 1967 the 2d Battalion, 320th Artillery, the 105mm howitzer battalion organic to the 1st Brigade, 101st Airborne Division had closed into positions in the DUC PHO TAOR.
 This battalion is equipped with the lightweight M102 howitzer.
-Requests have been submitted through channels to equip the 2d Battalion, 9th Artillery (105mm) and the 3d Battalion, 82d Artillery (105mm) with the M102 Howitzer.
+Requests have been submitted through channels to equip the 2d Battalion, 9th Artillery (105mm) and the 3d Battalion, 82d Artillery (105mm) with M102 Howitzer.

 (5) The arrival of the 2d Squadron, 11th Armored Cavalry Regiment in CHU LAI on 28 April 1967 provided an additional medium artillery capability to the Task Force OREGON Artillery.
-Since the squadron was fragmented and its troops deployed separately the organic 155mm howitzer battery (M109) was placed under the operational control of Task Force OREGON Artillery.
+Since the squadron was fragmented and it's troops deployed separately the organic 155mm howitzer battery (M109) was placed under the operational control of Task Force OREGON Artillery.
 Initially, this battery was under operational control of the 3d Battalion, 18th Artillery.
 On 23 June 1967, operational control was transferred to the 3d Battalion, 16th Artillery.

 (6) The redeployment of the 2d Battalion, 11th Artillery (-) to DUC PHO created a void in medium artillery coverage in the CHU LAI TAOR.
 On 24 May the advance party of the 3d Battalion, 16th Artillery (155mm How) (Towed) arrived in CHU LAI from Fort Bragg, North Carolina.
-This battalion was diverted in flight from the joining the 54th Artillery Group in XU.N LOC, RVN and joined Task Force OREGON Artillery to provide a third general support battalion.
+This battalion was diverted in flight from the joining the 54th Artillery Group in XUAN LOC, RVN and joined Task Force OREGON Artillery to provide a third general support battalion.
 The 3d Battalion, 18th Artillery sponsored the new unit and extensive planning, coordination, and orientation of the advance party was completed prior to arrival of the main body on 7 June 1967 at CHU LAI.
 Equipment for the battalion arrived shortly thereafter and the battalion was in position and fully operational on 17 June 1967.
 Battery B, 3d Battalion, 16th Artillery relieved Battery B, 2d Battalion, 11th Artillery in position on 15 June 1967.
-Battery B, 2d Battalion, 11th Artillery moved by convoy to a position at MC DUC in the northeastern portion of the DUC PHO TAOR to provide medium artillery coverage along National Highway 1 between QUANG NGAI CITY and DUC PHC.
+Battery B, 3d Battalion, 16th Artillery relieved Battery B, 2d Battalion, 11th Artillery in position on 15 June 1967.
+Battery B, 2d Battalion, 11th Artillery moved by convoy to a position at MO DUC in the northeastern portion of the DUC PHO TAOR to provide medium artillery coverage along National Highway 1 between Quang NGAI CITY and DUC PHO.

-SUBJECT: Operational Report for Quarterly Period Ending 31 July 1967.
-(RCS-CSFOR-65 (U))
+SUBJECT: Operational Report for Quarterly Period Ending 31 July 1967 (RCS-CSFOR-65) (RI) (U)